transloadit/uppy/packages/@uppy/companion/KUBERNETES.md

-### Run uppy-server on kuberenetes
+### Run companion on kuberenetes

-You can use our docker container to run uppy-server on kubernetes with the following configuration.
+You can use our docker container to run companion on kubernetes with the following configuration.
 ```bash
 kubectl create ns uppy
 ```